tkellehe/tio-lang/README.md

  > Sets the language if an argument is provided, else it will return the current language stored.
  > The callbacks `onsetlanguage` and `ongetlanguage` get called based on the argument.
+ > If the languages have been loaded, this will also add the properties
+ > `options`, `cflags`, and `driver` based off of the umask information from the TIO servers.

 ---
 ### `Session.header(?header)`